laminas/laminas-http/docs/book/intro.md

 # Introduction

-zend-http provides the HTTP message abstraction used by [zend-mvc](https://docs.zendframework.com/zend-mvc/), and also provides an extensible, adapter-driven HTTP client library.
+laminas-http provides the HTTP message abstraction used by [laminas-mvc](https://docs.laminas.dev/laminas-mvc/), and also provides an extensible, adapter-driven HTTP client library.
 It provides the following
 abstractions: